fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 * A Portworx node may hang or appear to hang because of any of the following reasons
   * Underlying media being too slow to respond and thus Portworx trying to error recovery of the media
   * Kernel hangs or panics that are impacting overall operations of the system
-  * Other applications that are not properly constrainted putting heavy memory pressure on the system
+  * Other applications that are not properly constrained putting heavy memory pressure on the system
   * Applications consuming a lot of CPU that are not properly constrained
 * Docker Daemon issues where Docker itself has hung and thus resulting on all other containers not responding properly
-* Running Portworx as a OCI container greatly alleviates any issues introduced by Docker Daemon hanging or not being responsive as Portworx runs as a OCI container and not as a docker container thus eliminating the docker dependency
+* Running Portworx as an OCI container greatly alleviates any issues introduced by Docker Daemon hanging or not being responsive as Portworx runs as an OCI container and not as a docker container thus eliminating the docker dependency
 * If Portworx appears to not respond, a restart of the Portworx OCI container via `systemctl` would help.
 * Any Portworx restart within 10 mins will ensure that applications continue to run without experiencing volume unmounts/outage